undless/gatling.io-doc/content/reference/execute/cloud/user/dedicated-ips/index.md

 title: Dedicated IP addresses
 seotitle: Use dedicated IP addresses in Gatling Enterprise Cloud
 description: Request and use dedicated IP addresses for your load generator locations in Gatling Enterprise Cloud.
-lead: Dedicated IP addresses for your locations.
+lead: Dedicated IP addresses for your Gatling Enterprise Cloud locations.
 date: 2021-03-10T14:29:04+00:00
 ---

-Dedicated IP Addresses allow you to have control over the load generators' IP addresses.
-This is useful, for example, if your target system performs some sort of IP address filtering.
+Dedicated IP addresses in Gatling Enterprise are static IPv4 addresses that can be provisioned in the region(s) of your choice.
+Once provisioned for your organization, these addresses can be assigned to your simulations, ensuring all load generation traffic originates from consistent, dedicated IPs.
+During test execution, Gatling Enterprise automatically allocates one of your unused dedicated IPs—provided it matches both the location and availability of your load generators—so you can maintain precise control over whitelisting, firewall configurations, and traffic analysis.

 {{< img src="dedicated-ips.png" alt="Dedicated IPs" caption="Dedicated IPs" >}}